PacktPublishing/Learning-GDScript-by-Developing-a-Game-with-Godot-4/README.md

 * Godot 4 Game Development Projects [[Packt]](https://www.packtpub.com/product/godot-4-game-development-projects-second-edition/9781804610404) [[Amazon]](https://www.amazon.com/dp/1804610402)

 ## Errata
+* Page 32, Multiplication does not have precedence over division or modulo, just like addition does not have precedence over subtraction.
 * Page 33, "We have assigned new **valuesv** to variables using the assignment operator (=)"  _it should be_  "We have assigned new **values** to variables using the assignment operator (=)"
 * Page 33, Figure 2.6: Line 11 reads `number_of_lives -= number_of_lives` _should read_ `number_of_lives -= fire_ball_damage`
 * Page 36, This snippet of code should print out the following: